Regent's University London

 The Environmental Management System maps out a framework that an organisation can follow, providing assurance that any environmental impact is being monitored and improved.

 - Environmental policy

 - Implementation & operation

 - Continual review

 It covers waste reduction, energy, water, transport, bio-diversity, culture, legislation and office premises.

-This has resulted in a saving of £65,000 which is a welcome financial boost in addition to the savings already achieved through efficiency and good environmental practices.
+It was discovered that gas consumption and spend had improbably increased between 2013-14 and 2014-15 due to a failing corrector on the main meter.
+In addition, the University had been wrongly charged the Climate change levy tax on its buildings.
+This has resulted in a saving of £65,000 which is a welcome financial boost in addition to the savings already achieved through efficiency and good environmental practices - Chart 2.

-Improvement targets are set year on year – the chart below illustrates the achievement in reductions in air travel, and the target for the next period to investigate whether business road travel has a significant environmental impact:
+Improvement targets are set year on year – Chart 4 illustrates the achievement in reductions in air travel, and the target for the next period to investigate whether business road travel has a significant environmental impact.

 What our client think of us?